-- Inform the British Authorities that you’re importing a car with the correct documentation
+Inform the British Authorities that you’re exporting a car

 To import a car from the UK into Ireland, you’ll need to first let the British authorities know you are exporting the car.
-You’ll get a V5C document, the equivalent of our Vehicle Registration Certificate, once ownership is transferred to you.
+When you buy the car, you’ll get a V5C document once ownership is transferred to you.
+That’s the equivalent of the Irish Vehicle Registration Certificate.
 At this point, you’ll need to complete the V5C/4 “Notification of Permanent Export” section of the V5C document and send it to the UK’s Driver & Vehicle Licencing Agency (DVLA), Swansea, SA99 1BD.

-Remember, if you’re travelling to the UK to collect the car in person, AA Membership will also cover you when driving in the UK.
+Remember, if you’re travelling to the UK to collect the car in person, AA Membership will also cover you for roadside assistance when driving in the UK.

 Once you’ve brought the car into Ireland, your first step will be to make an appointment with the NCTS for a VRT inspection, which they carry out on behalf of the Revenue Commissioners.
 This inspection will confirm that your vehicle is as described in your V5C document.